desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 - The registry can receive information about an intended DS update automatically from the Child DNS Operator and appply the update directly;

-- The registrar can receive this information and relay it to the registry;
+- The registrar can receive the same and relay it to the registry;

 - Registrars or (less commonly) registries can obtain the information from the registrant via webform submission or other means and relay it to the registry.